alfred-python/Alfred/README.md

 # Updates
 Alfred is currently in early stages and in the next update i intend to add
 - more in config file
 - pause/resume attacks
 - verbose help/advanced
 - creeper attack
 - proxy custom location
 - user agent customization
+- command line arguments to start attack faster